ginstrom/phaser-game/backend/backend_docs/project_structure.md

 # Project Structure

 ## Overview
-The backend is a Django-based REST API server that manages the game state and business logic for the space conquest game.
+The backend is a Django application organized into several apps, each handling specific functionality.

 ## Directory Structure
 ```